muhammad-tamim/JavaScript-notes/README.md

 JavaScript is a:
 - scripting language
-  - A scripting language is a programming language that is executed by an interpreter, which translates the code into machine code and runs it line by line at runtime, instead of compiling the entire program into machine code beforehand.
+  - A scripting language is a programming language that is executed by an interpreter, which translates the code into machine code and runs it line by line (or step by step) at runtime, instead of compiling the entire program into machine code beforehand.
     - Compile time → when the code is being converted into machine code (before execution start).
     - Runtime → when the  code is actually being executed.
     ![](./images/scripting-language)